CIRCLE CITY VILLAGE

 ABOUT

-Indy’s first permanent supportive housing community that offers connection and safety rather than isolation for chronically homeless individuals.
+Sanctuary Indy’s first supportive housing community, offering connection and safety rather than isolation for chronically homeless individuals and families.

 The Cycle of Chronic Homelessness